sonic-net/sonic-mgmt/sdn_tests/tests/Watchport_Blackbox_Test _Plan.md

   </tbody>
 </table>

-## Watching a port with controller updates
+## Modify operation on a watchport member

 <table>
   <thead>